Our course offers a "multi-media" approach that covers all the basics and more.

 It consists of 12 theory sessions delivered online, allowing participants to choose their own quiet time to watch.
 We also offer Zoom chats for questions and discussion.
 Our beginners find this flexible approach helpful because everyone has other commitments.

 Each beginner receives a folder packed with useful reference material and tips, and a few other bits and pieces to support their learning.

-Most importantly, the course includes a day at Awbridge Village Hall on 30th May to meet in person for a spot of revision, some practical work and a visit the bees (always a highlight!).
+Most importantly, the course includes a practical day to meet in person for a spot of revision, some practical work and the essential visit to the bees (always a highlight!).

-The morning sessions will cover theory and the afternoon - weather permitting - a visit to the bees.
+Our 'taster day' is ideal for those who want to know more about bees but are not ready to commit to taking on a colony.
+The morning sessions cover theory and the afternoon - weather permitting - a visit to the bees.

 If you would like to find out more about the 2022 taster day, please CLICK HERE.